1919 World Series: Game 7

 Despite the rumors already circulating about Cicotte's erratic performances in Games 1 and 4, White Sox manager Kid Gleason showed faith in his ace for Game 7.
 This time, the knuckleballer did not let him down.
 Chicago scored early and, for once, it was Cincinnati that committed errors.
 The Reds threatened only briefly in the sixth before losing 4–1, and suddenly the Series was relatively close again.
-This marked the only time in World Series history that the winner of Game 7 did not ultimately go on to win the series.

 This did not go unnoticed by Sullivan and Rothstein, who were suddenly worried.
 Before the Series started, the Sox had been strong favorites and few doubted they could win two games in a row—presuming that they were trying to win.
 Rothstein had been too smart to bet on individual games, but had $270,000 riding on Cincinnati to win the Series.
 The night before Game 8, Williams—the scheduled starter—was supposedly visited by an associate of Sullivan's known as Harry F. He left no doubt that if Williams failed to blow the game in the first inning, he and his wife would be in serious danger.

-To date, this is the only time the White Sox have ever played in a Game 7.
+Chicago wouldn't see another Game 7 for over a century.